CarsonRea/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am interested in discovering optimal ways of reducing wealth and social inequality domestically.
-I am also interested in finding effective methods of relieving the political tension plaguing and dividing the country using reason, respect, and compassion.
-I am planning to complete a second Bachelor's degree in Industrial and Systems Engineering from the Georgia Institute of Technology upon graduating from Emory University.
+I am a third-year math-econ joint major undergraduate student at Emory University pursuing a second bachelor’s degree in Industrial and Systems Engineering at the Georgia Institute of Technology.
+I am Graduating in May 2024.
+My area of interest is theoretical microeconomics; however, I am also passionate about making education more accessible through technology.